ncatlab/nlab-content/pages/1/3/3/2/22331/content.md

-Martina ROvelli is an Assistant Professor at University of Massachusetts Amherst.
-Her reseacg interests are in Algebraic topology, Homotopy theory and Higher category theory.
+Martina Rovelli is an Assistant Professor at University of Massachusetts Amherst.
+Her research interests are in Algebraic topology, Homotopy theory and Higher category theory.